George Gershwin: Last years: 1936–1937

 After the commercial failure of Porgy and Bess, Gershwin moved to Hollywood, California.
+He befriended Arnold Schoenberg, with whom he played tennis.
 In 1936, he was commissioned by RKO Pictures to write the music for the film Shall We Dance, starring Fred Astaire and Ginger Rogers.
-Gershwin's extended score, which would marry ballet with jazz in a new way, runs over an hour.
+Gershwin's score, which married ballet with jazz in a new way, runs over an hour.
 It took Gershwin several months to compose and orchestrate.